gbasler/squid/doc/tuto/Quasiquotes.md

 `Symbol` is a Scala construct from the standard library which has a dedicated syntax, so that expression `Symbol("x")` can be written simply `'x`.
-Furthermore, calls like `a.foo(b)` can be written `a foo b`, where identifiers like `foo` used operators have the least precedence (lower than symbol-based operators).
+Furthermore, calls like `a.foo(b)` can be written `a foo b`, where identifiers like `foo` used as operators have the least precedence (lower than symbol-based operators).
 Finally, a tuple `(a,b)` can be written `a -> b` (standard Scala syntactic sugar).
 As a result, we will simply write the following, equivalent to the code above: